offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Accessing arrays is done similarly to how it is in most other languages, by subscripting (e.g. `x[0] = 5`).
 The only difference is that array access isn't bounds-checked and array length information isn't automatically maintained at run-time.
 For example, if an array has 100 elements, C++ won't stop you from trying to access element 250 -- out-of-bounds array access is undefined behaviour.

-One way to think of an arrays is as pointer to a contiguous block of elements of the array type.
+One way to think of an array is as a pointer to a contiguous block of elements of the array type.
 In fact, if an array type gets used where it isn't expected, that array type automatically decays to a pointer type.

 ```c++
 int test(int *x) {